PRISON: Unmasking the Criminal Potential of Large Language Models

-To compare the preferences in trait expression across different LLMs, we analyzes the relative frequency of each specific dimension among all sentences identified as exhibiting criminal traits.
-As shown in Figure~\ref{fig:cpd}, we observe that the trait distribution remains largely consistent across different models.
-Emotional Disguise and Psychological Manipulation emerge as the predominant strategies, collectively accounting for an average of approximately 51\% across all models.
-This prevalence may be attributed to their broad applicability across scenarios and their relatively subtle legal implications.
-In contrast, overtly illegal behaviors such as Frame-Up become the least frequently observed capability.
-Moreover, we identify subtle strategic variations under different intention conditions.
-For instance, without intention, Qwen2.5-Max reduces its reliance on Psychological Manipulation by 4\%, shifting instead toward strategies such as False Statements.
-Notably, in several models, high-risk traits such as False Statements and Frame-Up, exhibit a slight increase without intention.
-For example, Gemini-2.0-Flash displays a heightened inclination toward Frame-Up, while Deepseek-V3 more frequently adopts False Statements.
-This reminds us that when models autonomously select higher-risk strategies, their potential for misuse in helping criminal activities may lead to more severe real-world consequences.
+\textbf{Models Exhibit Consistent Trait Expression Preferences, Favoring Psychological Manipulation.} We analyze each trait activation rates~(\(\mathrm{CTAR}_\tau\), where \(\tau \in \mathcal{T}\)) as shown in Figure~\ref{fig:cpd}.
+The trait distribution remains largely consistent across models, with Psychological Manipulation~($\mathrm{PM}$) emerging as the dominant strategy, averaging around 40\%.
+Its prevalence likely stems from broad applicability and subtle legal implications.
+In contrast, overtly illegal traits like Frame-Up~($\mathrm{FU}$) are least frequently observed.
+Moreover, subtle strategic shifts across different \emph{Instruction} conditions.
+In several models, high-risk traits such as False Statements~($\mathrm{FS}$) and Frame-Up~($\mathrm{FU}$) exhibit a slight increase when no explicit \emph{Instruction} is provided.
+For example, GPT-4o shows a 10\% decrease in Psychological Manipulation~($\mathrm{PM}$) without \emph{Instruction}, accompanied by an increase in False Statements~($\mathrm{FS}$)~(+4.71\%).
+Similarly, Qwen-Max demonstrates greater reliance on Frame-Up~($\mathrm{FU}$) strategies in the absence of \emph{Instruction}~(+1.26\%).
+It suggests that models may autonomously favor higher-risk strategies when unconstrained, raising concerns about their reliability and safety in real-world adversarial contexts.